bomonike/bomonike.github.io/ap-compsci.md

 <a name="ImpactComputing"></a>

-* Big Idea 5: Impact of Computing
+* Big Idea 5: Impacts of Computing

    Analyze the ramifications of computing on societies, economies, and cultures, and contemplate the legal and ethical responsibilities that programmers bear.